Ipswich Cardinals: History

 The name comes from one of Ipswich's most famous sons, Cardinal Thomas Wolsey, who was Henry VIII's Lord chancellor (Chief advisor to the king).
 It is a clever play on the traditional name for some American sports teams, whereas theirs is generally a reference to the cardinal bird, their name is a tribute to a local historical figure.

 The team's first training session was set for January 1986 at Gainsborough sports centre, Ipswich.
-Over 100 hopefuls turned up for tryouts – a lot of them went by the way, but there were a lot of hopefuls.
+Over 100 hopefuls turned up for tryouts.

-Don Laisure put the hopeful players through their paces along with Gary McCartney.

 The committee approached Jack Garner who was the head coach of the Woodbridge high school team.
 He became the head coach until he was transferred to Holland – then, with the team coach-less, JJ Johnson was asked to help.
 JJ and Andy Melton took over the coaching roles, whilst Don Laisure stepped down and played instead.

-All Time record
+All-time record

 Rivalries

 Ipswich has a long-standing rivalry with the city of Norwich in all sports and American football is no different.
 The Cardinals and the Devils games are always fiercely contested with both teams stepping up their games.

 Other local rivalries are with Colchester Gladiators and the Essex Spartans.